DigitalHallucinations/SCOUT-2/README.md

 5. Enter your Google Cloud credentials in `./assets/scout/GCC_template.json` and rename it to `GCC.json`.

 6. Create a desktop shortcut for `SCOUT.bat` and update paths in `run_app.vbs` and `SCOUT.bat` to match your directory.
+Change the icon to 'assets/SCOUT/SCOUT.ico'.
+Make sure to set the shortcut to run as administrator.

 7. Launch SCOUT using the shortcut, sign up, and enjoy the assistant!